ichko/ichko.github.io/_posts/2020-03-27-informal-thoughts.markdown

 The thing that comes to mind is what the DQN optimization procedure does -- which is to update the target network less frequently.
-This would mean that we should freeze the embeddings for a few optimization steps, making the inputs and the outputs stationary for a while and accumulating the changes somewhere else, and then update.
+This would mean that we should freeze the embeddings for a few optimization steps, making the inputs and the outputs stationary for a while and accumulating the gradients for the embedding layer somewhere else, and then update.
 The hope is that this would stabilize the procedure and make the whole process converge faster.

 In conclusion, I think the described method is quite simple, implementation-wise, and really promising and I hope I can try it out in the neat future.